 Quality is often difficult to measure.
 What is “good” quality?
 What is poor quality?
 Often quality is in the eye of the beholder.
-The bottom like for me regarding quality is “fitness for purpose”.
+The bottom line for me regarding quality is “fitness for purpose”.

-For example is a cheap car “quality”?
-If our need is to get from a to b, then a low cost car will do this.
+For example, is a cheap car “quality”?
+If our need is to get from a to b, then a low-cost car will do this.
 If our goal is to impress with features, then we need a much higher specification to get us from a to b.

 Quality could be said to be a distinctive attribute or characteristic possessed by something.
 If that attribute is missing, then we will tend to say that quality is lacking.